neb0lle/slimesimulation/README.md

 This project is licensed under the MIT License.

 ### Acknowledgments
-This project is based on 2010 research paper ["Towards a Physarum Learning Chip"](https://uwe-repository.worktribe.com/output/980579) by Jeff Jones.
+This project is based on a 2010 research paper ["Towards a Physarum Learning Chip"](https://uwe-repository.worktribe.com/output/980579) by Jeff Jones.

 This project is inspired from Sage Jenson's [physarum](https://cargocollective.com/sagejenson/physarum) project.